Signiant/LOCK/README.md

         -c /config.yaml \
 ```

 In this example, we use a bindmount to mount in the config file from a local folder to the root directory of the container.
-We can then pass the -c argument to the container to have it read the config from / and use the team name of team-one.
+We can then pass the -c argument to the container to have it read the config from / and use the credentials from the config file.

 There is an optional -d flag to the tool which will turn on more debug output.
 For example: